HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 - [`TZ` environment variable](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html) is set for all containers.
 - Timestamps of files inside the container reflect the set timezone.
 - CRON Jobs of Prereqs Checker follow the new time zone.
-  For more information, see [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks).
+  For more information, see the [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks).
 - Timestamps of the logs are currently partially affected depending on each application's logging framework.
-Some of the logs adapt the timezone of the container, while others always log UTC timestamps
+Some of the logs adapt the timezone of the container, while others always log UTC timestamps.

 ## Uniform log timestamps